airbusgeo/playground-to-up42/README.md

 # Playground to UP42 packaging converter

-An CLI to convert processing Docker images (deployed on ``Playground`` Platform) following the UP42 specification.
+A CLI to convert processing Docker images (deployed on ``Playground`` Platform) following the UP42 specification.

 ## Quickstart